top of page

 • Gluten-Free Bread

 For those with celiac disease, gluten-free bread is essential.
 These breads use alternative flours like rice, almond, or chickpea flour.
-For people with intolerance to gluten sometimes slow fermented bread with sourdough can be a suitable option.
+For people with gluten intolerance, sometimes slow-fermented sourdough can be a suitable option.

 Choosing Bread That Supports Post-Holiday Balance